Skip to main content

 get_agent_registryA

-Live roster of the AI platforms + agent frameworks that have actually called DC Hub in the window — returns each caller with its citation counts (24h/30d), tool-usage breakdown, and authentication tier (reflects real calls, not a fixed list).
-Recognized MCP clients include Claude and Cursor, with Cline, Continue and other agents surfaced as they connect.
-Useful for benchmarking which agents discover and integrate the platform.
+Curated roster of the AI platforms + agent frameworks in the DC Hub agent ecosystem — each with its recommended DC Hub tools and authentication tier.
+Recognized MCP clients include Claude and Cursor, with Cline, Continue and other agents surfaced as they are integrated.
+Use it to see which platforms DC Hub supports and how to connect them.
 Try: get_agent_registry.
-Do NOT use for platform uptime / backup health (use get_backup_status); this is the who-is-calling-DC-Hub roster.
+NOTE: this is a curated ecosystem/capability index, NOT live per-caller call/citation telemetry.
+Do NOT use for platform uptime / backup health (use get_backup_status).

 get_backup_statusA